Hire me

 Seyed as resistance

-The title “Seyed” also became a way of remembering resistance.
+The title "Seyed" also became a way of remembering resistance.
 Shia Islam itself was born from defiance.
-Imam Hossein stood against Yazid, the king of the Arabian tribes who ruled as part of the Abbasid dynasty.
-Hossein’s stand at Karbala, where he was killed, became the ultimate example of refusing tyranny.
+Emam Hossein stood against Yazid, the king of the Arabian tribes who ruled as part of the Abbasid dynasty 28.
+Hossein's stand at Karbala 29, where he was killed, became the ultimate example of refusing tyranny.
 For Shia, Hossein is not just a martyr but the eternal symbol of justice against authoritarian kings.

 But "Arabs" here means specifically the tribes of Arabia, what is now Saudi Arabia.
 The people of Lebanon, Syria, Iraq, and Egypt carried Iranian and Assyrian heritage.
 That is exactly why Saudi rulers and Israel dislike those nations today, because they are tied to civilizations that resisted domination.